Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Summary

-At low energies, typically below 10 GeV, we should expect a strong suppression of the flux of local CRs due to modulation while propagation through the solar system.
-This effect can be seen in the spectrum reported by the Pamela collaboration.
-The \emph{recovery} of the initial (unmodulated) CR spectrum at low energies is a quite difficult task and depends on theoretical (model) assumptions.
-This increases the importance of deriving the spectra of galactic CRs from gamma-ray observations of \emph{passive} clouds.
-However, propagation effects might have a strong impact on the penetration of low energy CRs into the GMCs, and therefore also in the spectrum of secondary gamma-rays.
-The gamma-ray spectra of six out of ten GMCs used in the present study (see Fig.5), do not significantly deviate from the expected one if the CR spectra in these clouds would be similar to the locally measured CR spectrum.
-In this regard it should be noted that the suppression of the spectrum of local CRs is unavoidable due to the solar modulation.
 Generally, we should expect non-negligible modulation of the spectrum of galactic CRs at their entrance into the complexes of dense molecular clouds and star formation regions as well.
-However, it is suspicious that the modulation of galactic CRs in such different environments (the solar system and massive molecular clouds) could have the same effect on the deformation of the spectrum of galactic CRs.
+However, we suspect that the modulation of galactic CRs in such different environments (the solar system and massive molecular clouds) could have the same effect on the deformation of the spectrum of galactic CRs.
 At first glance, a possible explanation of this coincidence could be that the modulation effects are negligible and the local CRs spectrum measured by PAMELA is the same as the galactic CR spectrum not only at high energies but also below 10~GeV.
-However, since there could be little doubt in significant modulation of CRs in the solar system, it is more likely that the similarity of the CR spectra in clouds and the local CR spectrum measured by Pamela at low energies does not have a deep physical reasoning, especially given that only in two cases, $\rho$~Oph and Taurus, the CR proton spectra mimic the Pamela spectrum.
-Moreover, the good representation of the gamma-ray spectra of Orion~A, Orion~B, Chamaeleon and R~CrA (see Fig. 3) by interactions of CRs with pure power-law spectra of parent protons down to 1 to 3 GeV, supports the interpretation of the diversity of spectral shapes of CRs in different clouds below 10~GeV as a result of propagation effect.
-In this regard, the gamma-ray spectra of these four clouds indicate a small effect of particle propagation in these clouds, therefore the power-law spectra of protons derived in these clouds could be taken as representatives for the \emph{sea} of galactic CRs.
-The energy density corresponding to this spectrum (which continuous as power-law in kinetic energy with index $\Gamma \approx 2.85$ from energies $\geq 100$~GeV down to 2 GeV) is $\sim$ $0.65 ~ \rm eV/cm^3$, while for the local CR spectrum measured by Pamela the density is a factor of 4 less.
+However, since there could be little doubt as to the significant modulation of CRs in the solar system, it is more likely that the similarity of the CR spectra in clouds and the local CR spectrum measured by PAMELA at low energies does not have a deep physical reason, especially given that only in two cases, $\rho$~Oph and Taurus, the CR proton spectra mimic the PAMELA spectrum.
+Moreover, the good representation of the $\gamma$-ray spectra of Orion~A, Orion~B, Chamaeleon, and R~CrA (see Figure \ref{fig:3}) by interactions of CRs with pure power-law spectra of parent protons down to 1 to 3 GeV, supports the interpretation of the diversity of spectral shapes of CRs in different clouds below 10~GeV as a result of propagation effect.
+In this regard, the $\gamma$-ray spectra of these four clouds indicate a weak effect of particle propagation in these clouds, therefore the power-law spectra of protons derived in these clouds could be taken as representative of the \emph{sea} of galactic CRs.
+The energy density corresponding to this spectrum (which continuous as a power law in kinetic energy with index $\Gamma \approx 2.85$ from energies $\geq 100$~GeV down to 2 GeV) is $\sim$ $0.65 ~ \rm eV/cm^3$, while for the local CR spectrum measured by PAMELA the density is a factor of 4 less.